-In addition, where the objective is to obtain Favourable Conservation Status (including all cases where the management plan is written for a Natura 2000 site), the following should be considered:
+In addition, where the objective is to obtain Favourable Conservation Status the following should be considered:

 For habitat features:

 - Has the area of the habitat been specified? - Are there sufficient performance indicators to define the quality (including ecological structure and function) of the feature? - Are there sufficient performance indicators (surrogates are acceptable) to provide the evidence that typical species are at FCS? - Are there sufficient performance indicators to demonstrate that the factors are under control?
 (The evidence can be direct or indirect from attributes.)